whpv/vsphere-graphite/README.md

 Metrics collected are defined by associating ObjectType groups with Metric groups.
 They are expressed via the vsphere scheme: *group*.*metric*.*rollup*

-An example of configuration file of contoso.com is [there](./vsphere-graphite.json).
+An example of configuration file of contoso.com is [there](./vsphere-graphite-example.json).

 You need to place it at /etc/*binaryname*.json (/etc/vsphere-graphite.json per default)

+For contoso it would simply be:

+  > cp vsphere-graphite-example.json vsphere-graphite.json

 ## Run on Commandline